Bayesianize Fuzziness in the Statistical Analysis of Fuzzy Data: Introduction

 \section{Introduction}

 The increasing complexity of data in modern contexts is fundamentally transforming the landscape of analysis and modeling, driving the need for more sophisticated approaches and innovative methodologies.
 This shift, often described as the transition from the curse to the blessing of dimensionality \cite{donoho2000high}, is driven by the increasing prevalence of unstructured and semi-structured data sources.
 However, this complexity encompasses more than just the variety and volume of data.
 Instead, it arises from challenges such as unconventional data structures -- like networks and trees -- and the need to address diverse sources of uncertainty, including sampling variability, measurement errors, systematic biases, and instrumental distortions \cite{groves2010total}.
 Even within more traditional frameworks, complexities persist.
 A notable example is the use of rating scales to measure subjective attitudes, opinions, or beliefs regarding specific objects.
 Though longstanding and practical, these scales are influenced by cognitive, affective, and contextual factors inherent to the response process \cite{tourangeau2018survey}.
 Consider, for instance, the evaluation of sensory attributes, such as the overall experience of tasting a sparkling wine using a 7-point hedonic scale ranging from ``completely dislike'' to ``completely like''.
 In this scenario, raters rely on long-term memory, activate affective and cognitive components, and integrate them to form and express their final opinions.
 This decision-making process can introduce uncertainty at various stages, as conflicting cognitive and emotional demands influence the final response.
 Consequently, the recorded response may not fully capture the underlying experience.
 To address such complexities, fuzzy rating scales have been developed and employed successfully in several applicative contexts \cite{de2014fuzzy,calcagni2022psychometric,ramos2019applying}.
 In this setting, fuzzy mathematics provides a valuable framework to represent this type of uncertainty as epistemic imprecision or fuzziness alongside the traditional randomness that drives the sampling process \cite{couso2014statistical}.
 This approach allows for the simultaneous accommodation of randomness and fuzziness, enhancing the precision and reliability of statistical models.
-By clarifying ambiguities in empirical data, we can enhance the representation of uncertainty, leading to more robust and interpretable insights amidst increasing data complexity.